onedata/onedata-documentation/doc/getting_started/admin_onedata_101.md

 In this scenario all the necessary configuration is injected into Onedata services during installation (see *docker-compose* configuration files for details).
 The resulting setup will be ready to work immediately after starting docker containers.

 ## Setup Onedata services
-We will use `run-onedata.sh` for running Onedata docker containers.
-For more information about the script run `run-onedata.sh --help`.
+We will use `run_onedata.sh` for running Onedata docker containers.
+For more information about the script run `run_onedata.sh --help`.

 Onedata services depend on each other, after each run wait for a conformation message that service has succesfully started before continuing.